 Teach children how to write engaging and scary stories with this KS2 text types resource pack.
-There are sheets to help pupils plan against success criteria, instructions on the ingredients of scary tales, two detailed model texts and a story planner to help children structure their stories.
+There are sheets to help pupils plan against success criteria, instructions on the ingredients of scary tales, two detailed model texts showing WAGOLL (what a good one looks like), and a story planner to help children structure their stories.

 - Scary vocabulary sheet

 Useful vocabulary words are listed on this sheet.
 The words are arranged in three sections: description, action and feelings to help give children story writing ideas

 This writing practice sheet includes scary sentence starters, other ingredients and tips